 Key Takeaway.
-Twitter audience geography is the per-account country distribution of an X profile's followers, derived from the platform's "Account Based In" metadata rather than the self-reported bio location.
-You can build it by pulling a follower list, looking up each follower's country, and aggregating the results.
-This works for your own account and any public account.
+Twitter audience geography is the country distribution of an X account's followers.
+You build it by pulling the follower list, looking up the country X associates with each follower (the value behind the public "Account based in" label, not the self-reported bio), and aggregating the results.
+It works for your own account and any public account.

-X (formerly Twitter) used to expose audience country data inside the native analytics dashboard for your own account, but it has never let you see it for anyone else's account.
-There is no public button that tells you which countries an influencer's followers actually live in, or how a competitor's audience splits across markets.
-The official X API only exposes geography at the tweet level (rare, since most users do not geotag), or through the Profile Geo enrichment in the Enterprise tier, which most teams cannot afford.
+X (formerly Twitter) once exposed audience country data inside its native analytics for your own account, and it has never let you see it for anyone else's.
+There is no public button that tells you which countries an influencer's followers live in, or how a competitor's audience splits across markets.
+The official X API only exposes geography at the tweet level, which is rare since most users do not geotag, or through Profile Geo enrichment on the Enterprise tier, which most teams cannot afford.

-Having worked with the Twitter API since the v1.1 era and migrated more than 40 client pipelines off the official API after the 2023 pricing changes, audience geography is one of the most common asks I get from growth and research teams.
-It is also one of the easiest to get wrong.
+We have run audience-geography pipelines for growth and research teams since the v1.1 era and migrated dozens of them off the official API after the 2023 pricing changes.
+It is one of the most common asks we get, and one of the easiest to get wrong.

 Table of Contents